 Due to winter weather impacts, downspout verification visits and the 6-8 week processing timeline for a rebate may be delayed until spring.
 The Region of Peel will continue to conduct downspout verification visits as weather permits or if applicants clear snow from all the downspout locations on their property.

 Sanitary Backwater Valve Rebate Program

-The Region of Peel offers a sanitary backwater valve rebate of $700 dollars for eligible homeowners until Dec 31, 2016.
-We will continue to accept rebate applications until June 30, 2017, for work done prior to Dec.
-31, 2016.
-Please review the eligibility information below and contact the Region of Peel to confirm eligibility for this rebate program.
+The Region of Peel offers a Sanitary Backwater Valve rebate of $700 for eligible homeowners.
+Please review the eligibility information below and contact the Region of Peel to confirm your eligibility for this rebate program.